Travelling With Hearing Aids: Everything You Need to Know

 Key Takeaways

-- Carrying backup batteries, chargers, and a small repair kit is essential.
+- Always pack backup batteries, chargers, and a small cleaning kit in your carry-on

 Preparing Your Hearing Aids Before Travel